Vishwadeep-Balakrishnan/Vishwadeep-Balakrishnan/README.md

 > 💻 **Stack** — `Python` `C++` `Rust` `MATLAB` `JavaScript` `LaTex` · `PyTorch` `TensorFlow` `Scikit` `Pandas` `NumPy` `Statsmodels` `React`

-> ⚡ **Interest areas** — AI, distributed systems & infra, high-performance computing, data analysis, and frontier tech.

 > 📖 **Otherwise** — I like to read, hike, and build things.
-I play a lot of Poker and Magic: The Gathering.
-I love working on challenging problems.
+I play a lot of Poker and Magic: The Gathering to an obsessive amount.